qsnake/gpaw/doc/devel/testing.rst

 The directory in :trac:`gpaw/test/big` contains a set of longer and more realistic tests.
-These can be submitted to a queueing system of a large computer using the :program:`gpaw-weekly-big-test` command ...
+These can be submitted to a queueing system of a large computer.
+Here is an example for Niflheim: :trac:`gpaw/test/big/niflheim.py`.

 Adding new tests
 ----------------